Where can I get help if I need it?

 Have you experienced accessibility problems or unequal treatment in Haaga-Helia?
 Let us know by filling out our Specialist Assistance form.
 Describe your problem clearly and concretely.
 From the form, the information is passed on to our experts, after which they will contact you and help you solve the situation or problem.

 In cases of discrimination and harassment, you can also contact Helga’s harassment contact person (email@example.com).
+You can find more information about specialist help and the contact form from here.

 Is it difficult to start exercising?
 The Finnish Student Sports Federation OLL, has compiled tips on these questions among other things.
 You can read them in OLLs website.